Omar-Alaqeeli/Luminous/README.md

 </p>

 <h2>Luminous Commands</h2>
-<li>•	var v: is used to declare a variable, v, and assign a value to it. </li>
+<li> var v: is used to declare a variable, v, and assign a value to it. </li>
-•	val v: is used to evaluate v and print its value according to its dimensions.
+<li> val v: is used to evaluate v and print its value according to its dimensions. </li>
-•	defs: to list all variables stored in the dictionary along with their expressions.
+<li> defs: to list all variables stored in the dictionary along with their expressions. </li>
-•	Defined v: returns true if v can be evaluated and returns false otherwise.
+<li> Defined v: returns true if v can be evaluated and returns false otherwise. </li>
-•	constant v: returns true if there is no temporal operators (exception: first) involve in an expression that is linked directly or indirectly to v. otherwise return false.
+<li> constant v: returns true if there is no temporal operators (exception: first) involve in an expression that is linked directly or indirectly to v. otherwise return false. </li>
-•	dims v: returns dimensions that v depends on; t for the time dimension, s for the space dimension, t & s for both and none for nothing.
+<li> dims v: returns dimensions that v depends on; t for the time dimension, s for the space dimension, t & s for both and none for nothing. </li>

 Note: 1 is used to represent true and 0 to represent false.